 Maureen Othen.
 MBACP.
 Relate Registered Practitioner.

 Most people decide to come into counselling because they want to change something in their life.
 They want to deal with the questions that keep cropping up.
-They wonder if past events in their life may be affecting how they cope with life today?
+They wonder if past events in their life may be affecting how they cope with life today.
+Look at the regrets you have right now, how can you change that?
+Everyone deserves a full life.

 Over the years 'coping' has probably helped you to manage the difficult times but talking things through really can help you find the courage to leave your comfort zone and tackle some personal challenges.
 Of course counselling isn’t a magic cure and while counselling facilitates healing and change, it does require that you want to try and change things and are committed to working on yourself and your relationships.